Shoe: Orthopedic

-Orthopedic shoes are specially-designed footwear to relieve discomfort associated with many foot and ankle disorders, such as blisters, bunions, calluses and corns, hammer toes, plantar fasciitis, or heel spurs.
-Certain types of therapeutic footwear are prescribed for children with mobility issues.
-They may also be worn by individuals with diabetes or people with unequal leg length.
-These shoes typically have a low heel, tend to be wide with a particularly wide toe box, and have a firm heel to provide extra support.
-Some may also have a removable insole, or orthotic, to provide extra arch support.
+Orthopedic shoes are specially designed to alleviate discomfort associated with various foot and ankle disorders, such as blisters, bunions, calluses, and plantar fasciitis.
+They are also used by individuals with diabetes, unequal leg length, or children with mobility issues.
+These shoes typically feature a low heel, wide toe box, and firm heel for added support.
+Some orthopedic shoes come with removable insoles or orthotics to provide extra arch support.